 I think most admins will agree that this new feature is going to vastly simplify their lives.
 You no longer have to spend all that time manually installing language packs onto a custom image to localize your Cloud PCs.
 Instead, all you need to do is simply configure language settings in a gallery image.

-In addition to providing organizations with local languages for their Cloud PCs, Microsoft is looking to reach more people by expanding the regions they support.
+In addition to providing organizations with local languages for their Cloud PCs, Microsoft is looking to reach more people.
+They plan to achieve this by expanding the regions they support.

-With the February 2022 announcement, Microsoft informed their clients that with immediate effect the US Central region and the Germany West Central region were now on the list of supported regions for Windows 365.
+Per the February 2022 announcement, Microsoft informed their clients regarding immediate effects the US Central region and the Germany West Central region.
+Both were now on the list of supported regions for Windows 365.

 So for any businesses that would like to use the new features that are Azure AD Join and Microsoft hosted network, you simply head over to the Region drop-down and you’ll see these as available options.